redhat-cop/infra-ansible/roles/config-chrony/README.md

 ```
 # Variables to set.
-## The following variable is required to allow your network subnet to access the ntp service.
+# The following variable is required to allow your network subnet to access the ntp service.
+Default value is 127.0.0.1.

-chrony_allow_subnet:
+chrony_allow_subnet: 192.168.0.1

 ```
 Example Playbook